superbrothers/kubernetes-docs/kubectl_attach.md

 ### Options

 ```
   -c, --container string               Container name.
-If omitted, the first container in the pod will be chosen
+If omitted, use the kubectl.kubernetes.io/default-container annotation for selecting the container to be attached or the first container in the pod will be chosen
   -h, --help                           help for attach
       --pod-running-timeout duration   The length of time (like 5s, 2m, or 3h, higher than zero) to wait until at least one pod is running (default 1m0s)
+  -q, --quiet                          Only print output from the remote session
   -i, --stdin                          Pass stdin to the container
   -t, --tty                            Stdin is a TTY
 ```